-3.6 Coordination, complementarity, coherence (3Cs)
+3.7.
+Coordination, complementarity, coherence (3Cs)

 The EUTF aims to provide a "coherent and reinforced aid response to the Syrian and Iraqi crises and the massive displacement resulting from them on a multi-country scale."
-Within that context, EU and international donor assistance through the Trust Fund shall enable a comprehensive response package commensurate to the challenges.
+Within that context, EU and international donor assistance through the Trust Fund shall enable a comprehensive response package commensurate with the challenges.
 The response package is envisaged to contribute to mitigating the spill-over effects of the Syrian crisis, by bringing together the EU, its Member States', and other donors' funds and instruments in order to address the immediate and medium-term needs in a coordinated and comprehensive manner.
-The EUTF's Constitutive Agreement also stipulates that the Trust Fund shall act in coherence with relevant EU and international guidelines and policies41, as well as to EU humanitarian assistance on the basis of Council Regulation (EC) No 1257/96 of 20 June 1996 concerning humanitarian aid.
-Given this mandate, this evaluation assesses whether EUTF lived up to its promise.
+The EUTF's Constitutive Agreement also stipulates that the Trust Fund shall act in coherence with relevant EU and international guidelines and policies, as well as to EU humanitarian assistance on the basis of Council

-40 Revised Constitutive Agreement, 2016, p.
+&lt;sup>47 Revised Constitutive Agreement, 2016, p.
 7.